executablebooks/cookiecutter-jupyter-book/README.md

       $ git push -u origin master
       ```

    4. The GitHub Actions workflow provided with the cookiecutter (`my_book/.github/workflows/deploy.yml`) will automatically deploy your book to the `gh-pages` branch of your repository once pushed.
+It is typically available after a few minutes at `https://<user>.github.io/<myonlinebook>/`.
 You may need to go to the `Settings` tab of your repository and under the **GitHub Pages** heading, choose the `gh-pages branch` from the **Source** drop-down list.
 For alternative methods of deploying your book online, see the See the [Jupyter Book documentation](https://jupyterbook.org/intro.html).

    > Note: by default, the GitHub Actions workflow file included with this cookiecutter builds the book with Ubuntu and Python 3.8.
 You can modify the OS/Python version for the build in the `.github/workflows/deploy.yml` file on lines 15 and 16 respectively.